iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-for-Azure-Storage/Azure-Blob-Storage-cheatsheet.md

 Azure Blob storage lifecycle management offers a rich, rule-based policy for _General Purpose v2_ and _Blob storage_ accounts.

 - Transition blobs to a cooler storage tier (hot to cool, hot to archive, or cool to - archive) to optimize for performance and cost
-- Delete blobs at the end of their lifecycles
+- Delete blobs at the end of their lifecycle
 - Define rules to be run once per day at the storage account level
 - Apply rules to containers or a subset of blobs (using prefixes as filters)